justinbmcbride/DLA-Project/README.md

 * To run the demo, open a terminal and at the prompt type `$ JustinDemo`.

 #### Summary
 This demo showed object detection on an embedded platform.
 I appreciated being loaned the developer kit and the opportunity to learn more about GitHub, Linux, and computer vision.
-One of my biggest contribution to the Jeton TX2 body of knowledge is figuring out the command to use the onboard camera with Jetpack 4.2 and YOLOv3.
+One of my biggest contributions to the Jetson TX2 body of knowledge is figuring out the command to use the onboard camera with Jetpack 4.2 and YOLOv3.
 All the sites with the instructions are outdated, with the main command being deprecated.
 Computer vision is an ever expanding field and hope that I will get the opportunity to further my knowledge in this area and help DLA and its customers solve problems and save lives.

 #### Reference
 <a name="ref1">